 Timeliness is an important feature of the ADR process.
-You will be asked to offer your consent to participate within five working days of the invitation being made.
+You will be asked to offer your consent to participate within two working days of the invitation being made.

 Consent must be offered by each participant to a concern for ADR to be adopted.

 Should consent be withheld by one or more participants the concern may be referred back to the originating diocesan agency for management.